 \section{Related Work}

 This work is inspired by the notion of Cognitive Hierarchies (CH)~\cite{camerer2004cognitive} and k-level reasoning.
 CH is a framework for decision-making in multi-agent settings.
-Like OBL, CH starts with an `uninformative' level-0 policy and constructs a hierarchy of policies assuming that other agents play the policies at lower levels.
-However, in contrast to OBL, CH doesn't differentiate between reasoning about other agents' \emph{past behavior} and the expected \emph{future behavior} of the other agent.
-In other words, assuming that $\pi_0$ is a uniform random policy, $\pi_1$ is simply a \emph{best response} to a random player.
-While this seems like a very reasonable default, it has some rather drastic consequences.
-In particular, in many settings it is \emph{impossible} for CH to learn optimal grounded policies.
-The intuition here is very simple: Only the first CH level, the best response to a random agent, interprets actions as entirely grounded, \emph{i.e.}, without any counterfactual reasoning.
-However, the first level also assumes that the future behavior of the partner is entirely random, which means it cannot learn strategies that require the partner to cooperate.
-One class of behavior that is immediately affected is \emph{grounded signaling}, where an agent can reveal information to another agent through a costly action, as we show in Section~\ref{sec:toy_example}.
+Like OBL, CH starts with an `uninformative' level-0 policy and constructs a hierarchy of policies that are optimal assuming that other agents play the policies at lower levels.
+However, in contrast to OBL, CH does not differentiate between reasoning about other agents' \emph{past behavior} and expected \emph{future behavior}.
+In other words, assuming that $\pi_0$ is a uniform random policy, $\pi_1$ under CH is simply a \emph{best response} to a random policy.
+While this seems like a reasonable default, it has some rather drastic consequences.
+In particular, unlike OBL, it is impossible for CH to learn optimal grounded policies in many settings.
+The intuition here is simple: Only the first CH level, the best response to a random agent, interprets actions as entirely grounded, \emph{i.e.}, conditioning only on observable information.
+However, the first level also assumes that the future moves of the partner are entirely random, which means it cannot learn strategies that require the partner to cooperate.
+One class of behavior that is difficult or impossible to learn is \emph{grounded signaling}, where an agent can reveal information to another agent through a costly action, as we show in Section~\ref{sec:toy_example}.

 The striking difference between OBL and CH can also be illustrated in fully observable turn-based settings.
-While OBL learns the optimal policy at the first level, CH will in general need as many levels as there are timesteps in the episode to converge to an optimal policy.
-Another difference is the role of $\pi_0$: While in CH the exact $\pi_0$ can change the final policy being learned, in OBL only the conditional probabilities (beliefs) induced by $\pi_0$ matter.
-Therefore, any policy $\pi_0$ that ignores the private observation will result in the same, perfectly uninformative belief and lead to the same OBL policy $\pi_1$.
+While OBL learns the optimal policy at the first level, CH in general needs as many levels as the length of the episode to converge to an optimal policy.
+Another difference is the role of $\pi_0$: While in CH the exact $\pi_0$ can change the final policy, in OBL any policy $\pi_0$ that ignores the private observation will result in the same, perfectly uninformative belief and lead to the same OBL policy $\pi_1$.